What Happens if My Workers Compensation Claim is Denied?

 After you have requested a review and taken all the necessary steps, your insurer will respond.
 The response must be in writing and within 14 days of receiving your request.
 You may be required to make further submissions, be examined by your insurer’s doctor, or provide further medical evidence.

 In the end, your insurer will either overturn or modify their original decision, or maintain it.
 There are still options available even if your review is rejected.
-Our Workers Compensation team have decades of experience overturning denied claims.
+Our workers compensation team have decades of experience overturning denied claims.

-The Review Officer will re-examine your claim.
+The review officer will re-examine your claim.
 They do not re-investigate your application and will never request further information.

 It’s important to know that certain insurer decisions cannot be reviewed.
 You must instead appeal the decision directly to the Queensland Industrial Relations Commission (QIRC).
 These include decisions:

-• Not to fund a particular medical procedure
+• Not to fund a particular medical procedure.

-• Regarding the ongoing management of the application for compensation
+• Regarding the ongoing management of the application for compensation.

 • Not to apply the premium discount.